Meet The Soap

 I do not use any plastic in the packaging, and instead opt for a "naked bar", where the soap is wrapped in a simple part-linen paper cigar band which outlines the ingredients, where to find us, and our mailing address.
 The soaps are packaged in as many recyclable materials as possible for shipping.

 I take the raw goat's milk from our farm (or coconut milk, from outside sources), and I freeze it in manageable sized cubes.
 I then weigh sodium hydroxide (lye) and mix it with the weighed out goat's milk, and allow it to melt the frozen milk and then cool.
 From there, I weigh out the oils and/or butters and/or salts and blend with a stick blender until it reaches the desired trace, depending on the desired effect.
 After that, I separate the batches and add in the colourants and/or essential oils and complete a final quick blend.
 I pour the batter(s) into my custom molds, and finish them off with the desired top.

 For everyone who asks: the fancy tops are made with my base soap batter, and done with piping tips.

 After approximately 12 hours, I remove the loaves from their molds, cut the loaves into bars, and allow to cure for 4-6 weeks, depending on the recipe.

-In line with my philosophy of keeping the soap as simple as possible is important to me.
+In line with my philosophy of keeping the soap as simple as possible, simplicity is important to me.
 I made the decision from day 1 to utilize what nature gives us as much as possible.
 The only ingredient in my soap that isn't provided by nature is sodium hydroxide, as potassium hydroxide (wood ash) does not create a solidified bar.
 My hope is to create beautiful soaps that are effective and useful; a less wasteful alternative to body wash.